hdevalence/merlin-website/src/index.md

 * and protocol composition, by using a common transcript for multiple protocols.

-In addition, Merlin provides a transcript-based random number generator.
-This provides synthetic randomness derived from the entire public transcript, as well as the prover's witness data, and an auxiliary input from an external RNG.
+Finally, Merlin also provides a transcript-based random number generator as defense-in-depth against bad-entropy attacks (such as nonce reuse, or bias over many proofs).
+This RNG provides synthetic randomness derived from the entire public transcript, as well as the prover's witness data, and an auxiliary input from an external RNG.

 ## About